StrixSC/CoCreate/src/events/README.md

 	username: string // Username of the new collaborator
 	avatarUrl: string // Avatar of the new collaborator
     collaborationId: stirng // Collaboration/Drawing that was joined.
-}
+    drawingId: string // Drawing ID of the drawing associated to the collaboration }
 ```